 Spider veins are often referred to as smaller varicose veins, but they’re not quite the same.
-Dr. Clement Banda at MD Vein & Skin Specialists in Columbia, Maryland, is a vein expert who understands the difference between spider veins and varicose veins and offers treatment to get rid of the underlying cause of your spider veins.
+Dr. Clement Banda at MD Vein & Skin Specialists in Owen Brown, Columbia, Maryland, is a vein expert who understands the difference between spider veins and varicose veins and offers treatment to get rid of the underlying cause of your spider veins.
 If you’d like an evaluation of your spider veins from a leading expert in the field, call the office or schedule an appointment online.

 Spider veins are dilated blood vessels found close to the surface of your skin.
 While spider veins can occur on any part of your body, they most commonly form on the face and legs.
 If your spider veins occur in your legs, you may experience a dull ache after standing for a long period of time.

 Spider veins are fairly harmless, but may indicate an underlying issue with the veins that provide the blood to your spider veins.

 Physicians are still unraveling the exact cause of spider veins, but certain factors may increase your risk.
 These include: